Sleep apnea is when a person has breathing interruptions, where they stop breathing, in their sleep.

 These interruptions can happen hundreds of times a night, and sometimes last for a minute or longer.
 The most common form, obstructive sleep apnea (OSA), is where the soft tissue at the back of the throat closes, blocking your airway.

 Although not always a result of sleep apnea, a notable warning sign is snoring (especially snoring interspersed with gasps or lack of breathing).
 It can be an indicator of a more serious medical condition that requires treatment to prevent future health problems.
 Be sure to let your doctor know if you experience snoring.

-Our team is well qualified to treat sleep apnea or heavy snoring, and there are several treatment options available:
+The team at Metro Health Ear, Nose, and Throat is well-qualified to treat sleep apnea or heavy snoring and there are several treatment options available.

-Uvulopalatopharyngoplasty (UPPP) – surgery that treats obstructive sleep apnea by tightening the tissue in the throat and palate to expand the passageways.
+- Uvulopalatopharyngoplasty (UPPP) – is a surgical procedure that treats OSA by tightening the tissue in the throat and palate to expand the passageways

-Thermal Ablation Palatoplasty (TAP) – TAP is a variety of procedures used to treat snoring and sleep apnea.
-Some procedures include laser treatment to remove the obstruction, while radiofrequency ablation is used to shrink the excess tissue.
+- Thermal Ablation Palatoplasty (TAP) – is a variety of procedures used to treat snoring and sleep apnea.
+Some include laser treatment to remove the obstruction, while radio frequency ablation is used to shrink the excess tissue

-Genioglossus and Hyoid Advancement – surgically opens up the lower throat and pulls the tongue muscles forward.
+- Genioglossus and Hyoid Advancement – this procedure opens up the lower throat and pulls the tongue muscles forward

-Continuous Positive Airway Pressure (CPAP) – involves the patient wearing a pressurized mask over their nose while they sleep.
-The mask pumps air through the airway to keep it open.
+- Continuous Positive Airway Pressure (CPAP) – the patient wears a pressurized mask over his or her nose while he or she sleeps.
+The mask pumps air through the airway to keep it open

-- Septoplasty and Turbinate Surgery – reduces resistance to air flow through the nose.
+- Septoplasty and Turbinate Surgery – reduce resistance to air flow through the nose